uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

         * `Address: 34.201.81.34`
         * In this case, write "none" for the cname.
     * Write your app's hostname, cname, and ip address to the README.md in your git repo.
-* Make sure you can use the admin panel on heroku from your web browser.
+* Make sure you can use the admin panel on Heroku from your web browser.
-    * Hint: shut down your localhost server if its running to make sure you're not connecting to the one on your computer by accident!
+    * Hint: shut down your localhost server if it's running to make sure you're not connecting to the one on your computer by accident!
     * Use the admin panel to add a poll.
-* Make sure you can use the polls app on heroku from your web browser.
+* Make sure you can use the polls app on Heroku from your web browser.
-* Make sure your heroku app remembers the results of your polls and your superuser login!
+* Make sure your Heroku app remembers the results of your polls and your superuser login!
-    * If your heroku is not configured properly to use postgres it will forget them randomly! (somewhere between 0 and 24 hours.)
+    * If your Heroku is not configured properly to use PostgreSQL it will forget them randomly! (somewhere between 0 and 24 hours.)

 ## Phase Three: More Features